Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Discussion

 \section{Discussion}

 We have presented the split-$\kl$ and PAC-Bayes-split-$\kl$ inequalities.
+The inequalities answer a long-standing open question on how to exploit the structure of ternary random variables in order to provide tight concentration bounds.
+The proposed split-$\kl$ and PAC-Bayes-split-$\kl$ inequalities are as tight for ternary random variables, as the $\kl$ and PAC-Bayes-$\kl$ inequalities are tight for binary random variables.

 In our empirical evaluation the split-$\kl$ inequality was always competitive with the $\kl$ and Unexpected Bernstein inequalities and outperformed both in certain regimes, whereas Empirical Bernstein typically lagged behind.
-In the PAC-Bayesian setting PAC-Bayes-split-$\kl$ was always comparable to PAC-Bayes-Unexpected-Bernstein, whereas PAC-Bayes-Empirical-Bennett most often lagged behind.
+In our experiments in the PAC-Bayesian setting the PAC-Bayes-split-$\kl$ was always comparable to PAC-Bayes-Unexpected-Bernstein, whereas PAC-Bayes-Empirical-Bennett most often lagged behind.
 The first two inequalities were usually comparable to PAC-Bayes-$\kl$, although in some cases the attempt to exploit low variance did not pay off and PAC-Bayes-$\kl$ outperformed, which is also the trend observed earlier by \citet{MGG20}.
-To the best of our knowledge, this is the first time when the various approaches to exploitation of low variance were directly compared, and the proposed split-$\kl$ emerged as a clear winner in the basic setting, whereas in the PAC-Bayes setting we have shown that PAC-Bayes-Unexpected-Bernstein and PAC-Bayes-split-$\kl$ are comparable, and preferable over the more commonly known and used PAC-Bayes-Empirical-Bernstein and PAC-Bayes-Empirical-Bennett.
+To the best of our knowledge, this is the first time when the various approaches to exploitation of low variance were directly compared, and the proposed split-$\kl$ emerged as a clear winner in the basic setting, whereas in the PAC-Bayes setting in our experiments the PAC-Bayes-Unexpected-Bernstein and PAC-Bayes-split-$\kl$ were comparable, and preferable over PAC-Bayes-Empirical-Bernstein and PAC-Bayes-Empirical-Bennett.

 \begin{ack} This project has received funding from European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801199.
 The authors also acknowledge partial support by the Independent Research Fund Denmark, grant number 0135-00259B. \end{ack}